 Early obedience training should be a priority for a Leonberger puppy.
-They're smart and generally wish to please, but the longer you wait to begin training, the more stubborn—and strong—the Leonberger gets.
+They're smart and generally wish to please, but the longer you wait to begin training, the more stubborn—and strong—the Leonberger becomes.
 Adolescent Leos can be rambunctious and destructive, so a foundation of good behavior is important to get ahead of the antics.
 Early socialization can prevent shyness or distrust in an adult Leo.
 Consistent training with positive methods works best for the Leonberger.

 Agility, flyball, water sports, tracking, and advanced obedience training are activities in which many Leonbergers compete.
 The breed has a love of water, plenty of energy, and an eagerness to make their owner proud.
 The historical use of Leonbergers as cart dogs has left an impression on the breed—many are happy to pull carts, and drafting competitions often see Leos earn top titles.
 Leonbergers make admirable therapy dogs, and the Leonberger Club of America recognizes Leo/handler pairs that excel in a pet therapy role.

 Water rescue is a job that has seen a number of water-loving Leos.
 Three levels of waterwork training may be earned—Water Dog, Water Rescue Dog, and Water Rescue Dog Excellent—which follow the Newfoundland Club's model.